oguzbilgic/oguzbilgic.github.com/_drafts/binavc.md

 ## Banks

 Bank is a virtualization layer for cash.
 They are basically WaaS, *Wallet as a Service*.
-They help us by translating the cash into bits and bytes to make the currency virtual.
-Using the banks currency can be transferred between two parties using the internet.
-However this comes with a cost which is that It is not decentralized meaning that without the banks we can't send or receive the money online.
+They help us by translating the cash into bits and bytes to make the currency virtual, so that the currency can be transferred between two parties using the internet.
+However this comes with a cost which is that It is not decentralized anymore, meaning that without the banks two parties can't send or receive the money they own.